-- Be a worker-owner of an operating worker cooperative in the NYC area that is a member of NYC NOWC.
+- Be a worker-owner of an operating worker cooperative in the NYC area.

-- Participate in all trainings and capacity building activities provided by the program, including an orientation in July, a half-day training at the end of August, and two full days of training on September 25th and 26th.
+- Participate in all trainings and capacity building activities provided by the program, including an orientation in July, and a series of trainings to be scheduled collectively based on participants’ availability

 - Reply promptly to emails and other correspondence.